CSCfi/allas-cli-utils/help/a-put.md

 -o, --object <object_name>  Define a name for the new object to be
                             created.

--S, --s3cmd                 Use S3 protocol instead of swift protocol
-                            for upload.

 -n, --nc                    Do not compress the data that will be uploaded.
                             (This is now the default mode thus this option is